christophersonanna/PCA_single_detector/README.md

     - PCA3_comparisons: PC plot comparing three data sets
     - upper_and_lower_waveform_PCA_visualization: PC plot for the upper and lower trace signals PCAs for one dataset
+    -variance_plot: Projects the PCA data in the first 3 PCs

 f) Get MC data (combine with script a)